SpamWatch/SpamWatchAPI-Docs/source/includes/_banlist.md

 User

 <aside class="notice">
-This method is rate limited at 1 request every 30 minutes.
+This method is rate limited at 1 request every 30 minutes for the `User` permission level.
 If this is exceeded the API will return a 429 Error
 </aside>

 ## Adding a ban